 The largest city in Oregon Coast is Coos Bay, and it has a population of 16,000 people.
 There are also more than 80 state parks and recreation areas in Oregon Coast.
 Aside from that, it also includes western Douglas Country, Clatsop County, Curry County, Coos Country, western Lan Country, and Tillamook County.

 Today, let us know more about the history of the Oregon Coast, and as well as the current popular attractions you can visit here.
+You can also check out the link if you want to know the best real money pokies in Australia this year.

 History of the Oregon Coast